Poisons and Toxins in Bulldogs and French Bulldogs

 Unfortunately, clinical signs are not specific, but blood and urine tests will show abnormalities consistent with renal failure.

-Prognosis depends on many factors such as your dog sensitivity to the poison, the amount ingested, duration from ingestion time to treatment initiation, etc.
+Prognosis depends on many factors such as your dog’s sensitivity to the poison, the amount ingested, duration from ingestion time to treatment initiation, etc.

-WARNING: Unfortunately, regardless of size, age, gender and breed every dog tolerance is different, thus even small amounts (1-2 grapes) can be toxic .
+WARNING: Unfortunately, regardless of size, age, gender, and breed every dog’s tolerance are different, thus even small amounts (1-2 grapes) can be toxic.

-Any amount ingested should be considered an emergency.
+Any amount ingested grapes or raisins should be considered an emergency.

 Timing is critical, removing the poison by inducing vomiting and coating the stomach to prevent its absorption is only effective soon after ingestion.